Jimmy Page, Rod Stewart pay tribute after death of Jeff Beck

-Reactions to the death of Jeff Beck, rock innovator and guitar virtuoso who died Wednesday.
+(AP)– Reactions to the death of Jeff Beck, rock innovator and guitar virtuoso who died Tuesday.

 “The six stringed Warrior is no longer here for us to admire the spell he could weave around our mortal emotions.
 Jeff could channel music from the ethereal.
 His technique unique.
 His imaginations apparently limitless.
 Jeff I will miss you along with your millions of fans.” — Led Zeppelin guitarist Jimmy Page, who was also a Yardbirds bandmate and close friend of Beck, via Instagram.